 This policy will be reviewed annually by the DSL.
 Following every review, it will be approved by the full Academy Quality Council.

 17. Links with other policies

 This policy links to the following policies and procedures:

-- Behaviour Management
+- Behaviour

 - Staff Code of Conduct

-- Safer Recruitment (TPT)
+- Safer Recruitment

-- Whistleblowing (TPT)
+- Whistleblowing

 - Anti-Bullying

-- Complaints (TPT)
+- Complaints

-- Health and safety (TPT)
+- Health and safety

+- Attendance

+- Online safety

+- Use of Technology

+- Equality

+- Relationships and Sex Education